DcRubik/dcrubik/README.md

 - The Explorer (**Made in C#**)

 **Hobbies**
-- I like to compose music for videogames/servers.
+- I like to compose music.
 - I like playing basketball.
 - Hang out with friends.